omarauf/Note-website/README.md

 ### Tech

+Register page create user by email, name and password the website encrypted the password by salt using Base64 encoding.
+The Front-End of website developed using Bootstrap 4 framework and the Back-End developed by PHP language Most of the Back-End functions are located in include/DB_Functions.php

+The database is MySQL, creating two table:
+1.	users which attributes are id, name, email, encrypted_password and salt
+2.	notes which attributes are note_id, user_id, note
+The user_id attribute are foreign key and id, note_id are prime keys

 Note uses a number of open source projects to work properly:

 * [Bootstrap 4] - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS